ZixiaChen/Eaglercraft-1.12/README.md

 When connecting from EaglercraftX, you MUST use and offline download and use `ws://` instead of `wss://` in the IP or it will not connect.

 ### Web client
 As of right now there is no system to compile an offline download, neither is there a web client.

-## Pros & Cons

-Pros:
-- Its a really slimmed down version of the 1.12 client that works
-- ITS FREE!
-- It has Optifine

-Cons:
-- No web or offline web client or download
-- It's pirated
-- No dedicated GPU support on Windows (yet)
+I have recently begun working on the web client, look at the teavm branch for progress.